 Which conditions can home aligners treat?

 Home aligners are primarily designed to treat mild-to-moderate cases of crowding and spacing, along with some mild bite issues.
-If your case is severe or includes a jaw misalignment like overbite or underbite, home aligners might not have the capacity to induce the larger tooth and jaw shifts you need.
+If your case is severe or includes a jaw misalignment like overbite or underbite, you might be better off with an in-office treatment like Invisalign.

 How often do I need to wear my home teeth aligners?

 You’ll need to wear your aligners for at least 22 hours per day, removing them only to eat and drink.
-If you choose the nighttime-only plan from SmileDirectClub, Wondersmile, or Straight My Teeth, you’ll only have to wear them for ten consecutive hours overnight.
+If you choose the nighttime-only plan from SmileDirectClub or NewSmile, you’ll only have to wear them for ten consecutive hours overnight.

 What if my treatment doesn’t go as planned?